merhametsize/duo-gemsmith/README.md

 ## **💻Usage**

 The script needs your JWT (Json Web Token) to function.
-You can capture your JWT by signing in to Duolingo, opening web devloper tools (F12), and executing this command in the console:
+You can capture your JWT by signing in to Duolingo, opening web developer tools (F12), and executing this command in the console:

 ```javascript
 document.cookie.split('; ').find(row => row.startsWith('jwt_token=')).split('=')[1]